Metawar: Release and promotion

 The third single supporting the album, Affluenza, was released on May 31, 2019.
 Mincolla describes Affluenza as being "the all-consuming epidemic of our time.
 It's a socially transmitted disease that infects via the prosthetic digital nervous system when exposed to the conspicuous consumption based infotoxins emitted from Kim Kardashian's ass."
 An official lyric music video was released for the single as well.
 The fourth single promoting the album, President X, was released on June 14, 2019.
 The single was accompanied by a music video featuring Mincolla as a neo-fascist lizard-man president in "band's most outwardly political song to date."

 The fifth single released was the band's cover of "Pumped Up Kicks" by Foster the People which was released on June 28, 2019.
 A fifth music video was released alongside the single as well.
 On why the band decided to do a cover song, Mincolla said "Industrial bands have a long history of subverting popular culture songs...We’ve just always been a fan of this sort of thing and felt it would be a good time to take an iconic song of the late 2000s and give it some unexpected 2019 industrial darkness."
 On January 17, 2020, Altær was released as the album's sixth single along with a music video.

 While touring in support of Metawar, the band recorded one original track and two cover songs for the film Guns Akimbo.
-Their cover of You Spin Me Round (Like a Record) by Dead or Alive (band) was featured in the film's trailer, and it was later announced that the second cover song would be The Ballroom Blitz originally recorded by The Sweet.
+Their cover of You Spin Me Round (Like a Record) by Dead or Alive was featured in the film's trailer, and it was later announced that the second cover song would be The Ballroom Blitz originally recorded by The Sweet.

+Composition

+Metawar has been described as industrial metal industrial rock, industrial, nu metal, alternative metal, and electronic rock.